mxcube/mxcubeqt/README.md

 # MXCuBE web application - preliminary study

-This branch contains an embryo MXCuBE web server, embedding a mxCuBE application.
-The code was first demonstrated at the 3rd mxCuBE meeting in April, 2013.
+This branch contains an embryo MXCuBE web server, embedding a MXCuBE application.
+The code was first demonstrated at the 3rd MXCuBE meeting in April, 2013.
 It has been updated on the 7th October 2014 after the MXCuBE 3 study meeting at ALBA.